 (G – T) = (S – I) – (X – M)

-On the LHS, government expenditure, G, minus tax revenue, T, is the budget deficit.
+On the LHS, government expenditure, G, minus tax revenue, T, is the fiscal deficit.
 On the RHS, private domestic saving, S, minus private gross investment, I, is referred to as net private saving.
 Exports, X, minus imports, M, is net exports (or the trade surplus).

 When a sector, in aggregate, spends more than its income, it is said to be in deficit.
 If it spends less than its income, it is in surplus.
 We can write the identity as: